 Economic and Financial Risks

-Currently, the Indian government is facing inflation, low or negative growth in the agricultural sector and policy paralysis.
-Presently, the stock market in India is not doing well and value of the rupee has fallen slightly but data indicates that the value of the rupee is rising.
+Currently, the Indian government is facing inflation, low or negative growth in the agricultural sector, and policy paralysis.
+Presently, the stock market in India is not doing well and value of the rupee has fallen slightly, but data indicates that the value of the rupee is rising.
 This business venture carries some risk in terms of currency.
 Armed with this information, we can only be positive that the economic outlook will improve especially in the global financial markets and the rupee will rise at a steady pace.
-As of 2009, India ran public deficits in excess of 6.8 percent.
-Our business venture into India will bring jobs, opportunities, and investment.
+As of 2009, India ran public deficits in excess of 6.8% (Trade Policy, 2012).
+Our business venture into India will bring jobs, opportunities, and investment into the country.

 Social and Cultural Risks

-The dominant religion in India is Hindu with Hindi being the most spoken language of all the Indian people.
-However, English is also dominant for national, political and commercial communication.
+The dominant religion in India is Hindu with Hindi being the most spoken language of all the Indian people (Culture, 2012).
+However, English is also dominant for national, political, and commercial communication.
 With most of the people speaking English already, we should not worry about lack of communication or miscommunication.
 Our business presence will be business.
 We do not intend to interfere, interrupt, or impose any western ideology or religion upon the people of India.
 In fact, we hope to provide financial assistance to those associates needing education to improve their financial status and advance through our management program.

 Political and Legal Risks

 The government of India follows the British Parliament democracy style of ruling.
 However, for the last couple of years, India has suffered political instability due to the failure of any party to win absolute majority in the Parliament.
-Political instability does not affect the direction of where India is heading but it does impose a delay on certain decisions relating to the economy.
+Political instability does not affect the direction of where India is heading, but it does impose a delay on certain decisions relating to the economy.
 Political decisions are divided due to the different views of the parties involved of which a Marxist Communist still exist in India.
-However, political instability poses no risk to our company because economic policies from previous governments have never been reversed.
-The country of India is a strong nation; terrorist activities are weak and have no significance in our business joint venture with the Bharti Group (Investment Risks in India, 2012).
+However, political instability poses no risk to our company, because economic policies from previous governments have never been reversed.
+The country of India is a strong nation; terrorist activities are weak and have no significance in our business joint venture with Bharti Group Enterprise (Investment Risks in India, 2012).

 We are concern of commercial risks due to the fact that we are engaging in a new market.
 With the new market, we are encountering a new culture.
-We are aware that not all products or services will be readily sold, therefore, we are prepare to compose a study of supply and demand with the help of the Bharti Group to determine the need for our products and services before we finalize our decision to invest in a joint venture in India.
+We are aware that not all products or services will be readily sold, therefore, we are prepare to compose a study of supply and demand with the help of Bharti Enterprise to determine the need for our products and services before we finalize our decision to invest in a joint venture in India.

 Module 11 - PRODUCT AND TARGET MARKET PLANNING